Access complex workflows without the need of digital programming skills with SEPAL applications#

-SEPAL applications are tools provided by the SEPAL team from FAO or from other developers.
-These tools are based on advanced GIS libraries and complement the functionalities of the SEPAL recipes.
-It provides the end user access to complex workflows without requirering knowledge of digital programming.
-These applications are served in SEPAL with nice User Interfaces to ensure the best possible user experience.
+SEPAL applications are tools provided by the SEPAL team from the Food and Agriculture Organization of the United Nations (FAO) or other developers.
+These tools are based on advanced geographic information system (GIS) libraries and complement the functionalities of SEPAL recipes, providing the end user with access to complex workflows without requiring knowledge of digital programming.
+These applications are served in SEPAL with attractive user interfaces to ensure the best possible user experience.

-They run on various shells from pure HTML to shinny based R apps but also Jupyter powered Python kernels.
-This flexibility and variety of tools allows developer to bring any workflows and make them available for SEPAL users.
-Click on any of the module documentation to know more about its usage.
+They run on various shells – from pure HTML and Shiny-based R apps to Jupyter-powered Python kernels.
+This flexibility and variety of tools allows developers to integrate workflows and make them available for SEPAL users.
+Review the module documentation below to learn more about its usage.

-To start a SEPAL application gor to the dashboard of application by clicking on the wrench icon on the left side of the window ((1) on the following image).
-This will bring up a list of apps you can run in SEPAL.
-More information about each app is found by clicking on the “i” on the right hand side.
-The top 3 app (2) are not real app but code editors:
+To start a SEPAL application, go to the dashboard of the application by selecting the wrench icon on the left side of the window [(1) on the following image], which will bring up a list of apps you can run in SEPAL.
+More information about each app is found by selecting the i on the right side.

-R Studio: provides access to R environment where you can run processing scripts and upload data to your SEPAL folder
+R Studio: Provides access to the R environment where you can run processing scripts and upload data to your SEPAL folder.

-Juyter Notebook: an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text. support Kernels in many different languages including R, Python and NodesJS.
+Jupyter Notebook: An open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text (supports Kernels in many different languages, including R, Python and NodesJS).

-To find the aplication he’s looking for, the user can navigate in the different app pages (3), use the tags (4) or use the search bar (5).
+To find the application you’re looking for, you can navigate through the different app pages (3), use tags (4), or utilize the search bar (5).

-Once the desired application is found simply click on it to start the process.
-This will as well start the smallest instance to run the SEPAL sandbox (
+Once the desired application is found, select it to initiate the process.
+This will start the smallest instance to run the SEPAL sandbox (

-t1).
-Please refer to the next section to start aspecific instance manually.
+Refer to the next section to start a specific instance manually.

-Applications that includes a “G” in their descriptor require a connection to Google Earth Engine to run, please refer to Connect GEE and SEPAL for more information.
+Applications that include a in their descriptor require a connection to Google Earth Engine (GEE) to run.
+For more information, see Use GEE with SEPAL.

 Start instance manually#